TheHelpfulHelper/UDON-Collection/THH_DelayService/README.md

 *SETUP:* Drag and drop the '[DS_Manager]' prefab from the Prefabs folder into your scene.

-Every UdonBehaviour that wants to use the DelayService needs to have a '{DS_Handler}' object as a direct child (also found in the Prefabs folder) and a 'public UdonBehaviour DS_Manager' variable (**This variable automatically gets set and does not have to be set by hand**)
+Every UdonBehaviour that wants to use the DelayService needs to have a '{DS_Handler}' object as a direct child (also found in the Prefabs folder) and a 'DelayServiceManager DS_Manager' variable (**This variable automatically gets set and does not have to be set by hand, but can be**)

 Look at the Example to better understand how to use it with a script.